 The first step in any negotiation is to be prepared to negotiate.
 Like in all other aspects of the interview process, do your homework.
 Know that most everything is negotiable, to some degree or another, including salary, start-up package, space, relocation, support, etc.

-Academic Scientists at Work: Negotiating a Faculty Position - Jeremy M. Boss & Susan H. Eckert
+- Academic Scientists at Work: Negotiating a Faculty Position by Jeremy M. Boss & Susan H. Eckert

-Go Ahead, Haggle - Rebecca A. Bryant & Amber Marks
+- Go Ahead, Haggle by Rebecca A. Bryant & Amber Marks

-Negotiating a Better Deal - Julie Miller Vick & Mary Morris Heiberger
+- Negotiating a Better Deal by Julie Miller Vick & Mary Morris Heiberger

-On the Job Market?
-Don't Sell Yourself Short, Even Now - Audrey Williams June
+- On the Job Market?
+Don't Sell Yourself Short, Even Now by Audrey Williams June

-Academic Job Search: Negotiations - University of Washington Center for Career Services
+- Academic Job Offer Negotiation from the University of Washington Career Center